 As a result, our client avoided the costly mistake of investing in an unnecessary network upgrade.

-NetFlow, developed by Cisco®, and other flow-based monitoring technologies (Juniper J-Flow™, IPFIX, sFlow®, Huawei NetStream™), are built into most modern routers and can show which applications are using the most bandwidth and where the most active conversations are.
-NetFlow identifies applications by protocol, for example, distinguishing between voice, email, and Web traffic.
+, Huawei NetStream™), are built into most modern routers and can show which applications are using the most bandwidth and where the most active conversations are.
+NetFlow identifies applications by protocol, for example, distinguishing between voice, email, and web traffic.
 NetFlow also lets you track the back and forth conversations between endpoints, such as PCs and servers, and even services such as YouTube and Google.
 In addition to pinpointing problems with corporate applications, this is one way of identifying unauthorized uses of corporate bandwidth.
 Lack of diagnostic data is rarely the challenge.
 Making sense of it is.

 Yes, of course, network engineers and architects must understand the basics, including how to diagnose problems with simple command line tools and open source utilities.
 However, in all but the smallest networks, that is not enough.
 In addition to being time-consuming, working with low-level tools only gives you one small part of the puzzle at a time.
 You then must build a mental model of how they all fit together.
 Unfortunately, the human brain doesn't scale to encompass large data sets.
 That's why we have software.

 A good network monitoring tool gives you a broad overview of the health of your network, highlights trouble spots, and lets you drill down to lower levels of detail as needed.
 Then you can be proactive about spotting emerging problems and taking action before users start to complain.
 You can't do that with command-line utilities and Perl scripts.

 How do you know when the issue really is bandwidth?